flipperdevices/flipperzero-firmware/README.md

     - Password: admin
 6. Click the `Browse` button and select the .bin file you downloaded from the releases
 7. Click `Update`
     - Marauder will automatically reboot once the update has been applied

+### SD Update
+1. Download the [latest release](https://github.com/justcallmekoko/ESP32Marauder/releases/latest) of the Marauder firmware
+2. Copy the bin file you downloaded to the root of an SD card
+3. Rename the bin file on the SD card to `update.bin`
+4. With Marauder powered off, insert the SD card into Marauder
+5. Power Marauder on and navigate to `Device`>`Update Firmware`>`SD Update`
+6. Click `Yes` to confirm the update
+    - Marauder will automatically reboot once the update has been applied

 ## Enclosure